-During Year I, Evidence-Based Practice I, II, and III, introduce the students to stages of the research process, including research design, methodology, and evaluation.
+During Year I, Evidence-Based Practice I and II, introduce the students to stages of the research process, including research design, methodology, and evaluation.
 With associated projects, these courses prepare students to analyze literature in terms of applicability to evidence-based practice and provide the foundation for completing a Scholarly Project.
 This project enables the student to learn how to develop and implement inquiry into a narrowly defined topic of physical therapy relevance.
-Students complete a critically appraised topic (CAT) under the guidance of a faculty mentor.
+Students complete a Master Project under the guidance of a faculty mentor.